Andarooo/3WaySplit/readme.md

 ## PCB Printing

-So this bit is actually way easier than it sounnds, but you jump on the website of the pcb printer of our choice and upload the gerbers which are in the [gerber directory](https://github.com/Andarooo/3WaySplit/tree/main/PCB/Gerbers).
+So this bit is actually way easier than it sounds, but you jump on the website of the pcb printer of our choice and upload the gerbers which are in the [gerber directory](https://github.com/Andarooo/3WaySplit/tree/main/PCB/Gerbers).
 It'll take a little while and for the most part just choose the standard settings.
 We only need the regular 2 layer PCB and also change the mask colour to whatever you'd like to see (I got purple).

 ## PCB Assembly